 Can Internet Service Providers Lawfully Enhance, or Degrade Third Party Content?

 While the FCC summarily rejected any violation of the First Amendment in the imposition of network neutrality rules, the paper suggests that some ISP-imposed carriage terms may have the potential for harming the marketplace of ideas and artistic works.
-The paper considers whether conditional retention of high quality screen resolution violates the First Amendment and notes that that Congress required cable television operators to deliver high definition signals without the option of degrading line resolution to conserve bandwidth.
+The paper considers whether downgrading the screen resolution of received content violates the First Amendment and notes that that Congress required cable television operators to deliver high definition signals without the option of degrading line resolution to conserve bandwidth.
 The paper suggests that the FCC not prohibit service arrangements that incorporate content delivery degradation, provided subscribers receive full disclosure of the practice.

 Suggested Citation: Suggested Citation